EUMETNET/eurodeo.github.io/_pages/projectactivities.markdown

 ## User interface - MeteoGate

-The user interface project activity creates a ‘One-Stop Shop’ for meteorological data and information in Europe, following the EUMETNET FEMDI (Federated European Meteo-hydrological Data Infrastructure) initiative.
+The user interface is called MeteoGate.
+This project activity creates a ‘One-Stop Shop’ for meteorological data and information in Europe, following the EUMETNET FEMDI (Federated European Meteo-hydrological Data Infrastructure) initiative.
 FEMDI provides an integrated view of all the data available through the RODEO project, and provides the ability to access it while leaving data where it is.